cisco-open/jalapeno/MicroK8s.md

    deploy_jalapeno.sh microk8s.kubectl
    ```

-2. Check that all services are up using: `microk8s.kubectl get all --all-namespaces`
+3. Check that all services are up using: `microk8s.kubectl get all --all-namespaces`

-3. Configure the routers to point towards the cluster.
+4. Configure the routers to point towards the cluster.
 The MDT port is 32400 and the BMP port is 30555.

    1. Example destination group for MDT:

-      ```
+      ```shell
        destination-group jalapeno
         address-family ipv4 <server-ip> port 32400
          encoding self-describing-gpb